Skip to main content

 axel.nordin@design.lth.se

-For questions about the lab capabilities and/or equipment, please contact Axel Nordin.
+For questions about the lab capabilities please contact Axel Nordin.

 Page Manager: info@design.lth.se | 2022-03-01